Africa disease control body rejects Tanzania assertion that coronavirus tests are faulty

 The Africa CDC, along with the Jack Ma Foundation, a charity run by a Chinese billionaire, supplied the tests, Nkengasong said.

+Tanzania, where places of worship remain open, has at least 480 confirmed cases and 18 deaths, the fourth highest case load in Eastern Africa.
+But the data is from Sunday, the most recent day the government released figures.

+Almost all other African nations release daily reports on the latest tallies on infections, fatalities and recoveries.
+Tanzania's lag has prompted criticism from the country's opposition that the government is being secretive.

-(Reporting by Giulia Paravicini; Writing by Katharine Houreld Editing by Gareth Jones)
+(Reporting by Giulia Paravicini; Additional reporting by Nairobi newsroom; Writing by Katharine Houreld and Ayenat Mersie Editing by Gareth Jones and Alison Williams)

 ((katharine.houreld@thomsonreuters.com; + 254 796 142 176;))